VIE-Flamingo/lara-file-previewer/README.md

 ## Overview

 Lara File Previewer is a Laravel package designed to offer a seamless and efficient solution for file previews within your applications.
-This package builds upon the concepts of the [Laravel File Viewer](https://github.com/vish4395/lara-file-previewer) (Changelog version 1.0.0 - 201X-XX-XX) developed by Vishal Sharma, incorporating several custom modifications to enhance its functionality.
+This package builds upon the concepts of the [Laravel File Viewer](https://github.com/vish4395/lara-file-previewer) (Packagist version 1.0.2) developed by Vishal Sharma, incorporating several custom modifications to enhance its functionality.

 Lara File Previewer provides the same core features as Laravel File Viewer but with additional improvements and adaptations tailored to better fit your needs.
 Whether you need to preview documents, images, or other file types, this package streamlines the process, making it easier to integrate and use within your Laravel projects.